2015–16 Iowa Hawkeyes men's basketball team

-The 2015–16 Iowa Hawkeyes men's basketball team represented the University of Iowa in the 2015–16 NCAA Division I men's basketball season.
-The team was led by sixth–year head coach Fran McCaffery and played their home games at Carver–Hawkeye Arena.
-They were members of the Big Ten Conference.
-They finished season 22–11, 12–6 record in Big Ten play to finish in a four-way tie for third place.
+The 2015–16 Iowa Hawkeyes men's basketball team represented the University of Iowa as members of the Big Ten Conference during the 2015–16 NCAA Division I men's basketball season.
+The team was led by sixth-year head coach Fran McCaffery and played their home games at Carver–Hawkeye Arena.
+They finished the season 22–11, 12–6 record in Big Ten play to finish in a four-way tie for third place.
 In the Big Ten tournament, they were upset by Illinois in the second round.
-They received an at-large bid to the NCAA tournament where they defeated Temple in the first round before losing to eventual National Champion Villanova in the second round.
+They received an at-large bid to the NCAA tournament, where they defeated Temple in the first round before losing to eventual National Champion Villanova in the second round.

 Previous season

-The Hawkeyes finished the 2014–15 season with a 22–12 record, 12–6 in conference play finishing in third place.
-They lost to Penn State in the second round of the Big Ten tournament and received an at-large bid in the NCAA tournament where they defeated Davidson in the First Round and lost to Gonzaga in the Third Round.
+The Hawkeyes finished the 2014–15 season with a 22–12 record, 12–6 in conference play, finishing in third place.
+They lost to Penn State in the second round of the Big Ten tournament and received an at-large bid to the NCAA tournament, where they defeated Davidson in the First Round and lost to Gonzaga in the Third Round.